Skip to main content

 An Overview of Evolutionary Psychology

-You can think of a psychological mechanism as a complex cognitive-emotional-behavior pattern like an app on your electronic devices.
+You can think of a psychological mechanism as a complex pattern of cognition, emotion, and behavior—akin to an app running on a digital device.

 Kirkpatrick’s View on Evolutionary Psychology